 - A combination of the two routes above: get the main elements from a kitchen company or designer and then source one-off pieces to give it that unique feel.

-Either way, we recommend making a list of your freestanding essentials (cabinets, dressers, kitchen islands, etc), take measurements, keep them to hand and then talk to both kitchen designers and joiners, but also to keep an your eye out for suitable pieces on online markets, vintage stores and even charity shops.
+Either way, when designing your kitchen, we recommend making a list of your freestanding essentials (cabinets, dressers, kitchen islands, etc), take measurements, keep them to hand and then talk to both kitchen designers and joiners, but also to keep your eye out for suitable pieces on online markets, vintage stores and even charity shops.

 See freestanding kitchens in our design gallery to get inspiration and more advice for your scheme.

-How to choose the best materials for your kitchen
+5. Choose the best materials for your kitchen design

-This will mostly come down to your budget, but we will say investing the best quality kitchen you can afford will add value to your home.
-Also, obviously the better quality materials you choose, the longer your kitchen will last.
+Once you know the look you want, you can start selecting kitchen units, finishes and the likes.
+This will mostly come down to your budget, but we will say investing in the best quality kitchen you can afford will add value to your home.
+And, it goes without saying that the better quality materials you choose, the longer your kitchen may last.

 These materials lend themselves more to a traditional kitchen design: